TalariaSoftware/ncmanager-help/board/index.md

 title: Governing Board
 ---

-The governing board is probably the most well-known part of the neighborhood councils system.
-In some senses, the board is the neighborhood council.
+The governing board is probably the most well-known part of the neighborhood council system.
+In some senses,
+the board is
+the neighborhood council.

 This guide is designed
 to give you